charlieconneely/Crash-N-Dash/README.md

 # Crash-N-Dash
-A 3-D Endless Runner made with Unity.
+A 3-D Endless Runner made with Unity (version 2020.1.6).
 This project is for the Mobile Applications Development 3 module.

 **References:**
 * Unity Assets